Laragear/webpass/README.md

 }, "/auth/attest")
 ```

+Then, your server should be able to identify the user and return the IDs of the expected Credentials IDs to complete the Assertion ceremony.

 > [!IMPORTANT]
 >
 > It will depend on your server to find the ID of the keys for the user identifier received.
 For example, we can use the `email` to find the user and it's credentials, and then push a proper WebAuthn response with their information.
 Others may use the `username` or a given number.

-Usually, WebAuthn servers will return the user, a token, or even custom JSON with both after completing an assertion.
+Usually, the servers will complete the Assertion ceremony by retuning the user, a token, or even custom JSON with both.
 You may use the `user` alias, or use `token` if the response is a single string for further authentication.

 ```js
 import Webpass from "@laragear/webpass"